 Data Protection Law

-Data Protection Law (which includes the General Data Protection Regulation also referred to as GDPR) places obligations on us in relation to the way we handle your personal information.
+Data Protection Law (which includes the General Data Protection Regulation also referred to as GDPR and Data Protection Act 2018) places obligations on us in relation to the way we handle your personal information.
 The law permits us to use personal information only if we have a proper reason to do so.
 The law states we must have one or more of these reasons:

 A legitimate interest is when we have a business or commercial reason to use your information.
 But even then, it must not unfairly go against what is right and best for you.
 If we rely on our legitimate interest, we will tell you what that is.